dellsystem/mcmun-2013/readme.md

 ### Other information

 This readme will be updated with more information as I think of it.
-Contact it@mcmun.org if you have any questions.
+Contact it@ssuns.org or it@mcmun.org if you have any questions.

 Licensing information
 ---------------------